bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

     bucket: ""
     # -- S3 bucket region.
     region: ""
-    # -- S3 endpoint to use instead of the default—for example, https://example.com
+    # -- S3 endpoint to use instead of the default — for example, https://example.com
     endpoint: ""
     # -- S3 prefix to use for all stored files.
     prefix: ""